Strategies to prevent heart disease

 3. Eat a heart-healthy diet

-A healthy diet can help protect your heart, improve your blood pressure and cholesterol, and reduce your risk of type 2 diabetes.
+A healthy diet can help protect the heart, improve blood pressure and cholesterol, and reduce the risk of type 2 diabetes.
 A heart-healthy eating plan includes:

 - Vegetables and fruits